Ceramics Engineers

 Outlook

-Little or no change in employment is expected for materials engineers through 2028, according to the U.S. Department of Labor (DOL).
+Faster than average employment growth is expected for materials engineers through 2032, according to the U.S. Department of Labor (DOL).
 There will continue to be a need for materials engineers both in traditional industries, such as aerospace and automotive manufacturing, and in industries that develop cutting-edge medical or scientific products.
-The USDL says that "computer modeling and simulatio...
+The DOL also pointed out that due to an expecte...